gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 4

 The spotter reached them half an hour later.
-Iffy heard the low buzz of its propellor long before she could see its gossamer wings.
-She had left Aunt Naggie in the galley and taken a seat on the thwart at the *Guinevere*'s stern, gray thoughts chasing each other aimlessly in her head.
+She had left Aunt Naggie in the galley to sit on the thwart at the *Guinevere*'s stern and let gray thoughts chase each other aimlessly in her head.
-She had half-hoped that Wales would join her, that he'd tell her he'd had no choice, that it had been them or the Zillion ship.
+She half-hoped that Wales would join her and tell that her he'd had no choice, that it had been them or the Zillion ship.
 Instead,
-he had disappeared into his cabin instead, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a milligram bomb in his affin' luggage.
+he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a gram of antimatter in his affin' luggage.

-Iffy stood and stretched,
-then shaded her eyes.
+Iffy stood and shaded her eyes, searching the sky until she was the wispy smudge of the spotter's gossamer wings.
-Why was the spotter approaching from the west?
+Why was it approaching from the west?
 Halley lay east of them.
 Unless---
 "Uncle Jack!" she shouted,
-turning and running toward the pilot house.
+sprinting toward the pilot house.
 "Uncle Jack,
 it's the Zillions!
 They found us again!"

 "Hang on a sec,"
-her uncle said a face on to the control panel as she charged into the pilot house.
+her uncle said to a face on to the control panel as she charged in.
 "What?"

 "Uncle Jack," she panted.
-"There's a Zillion spotter comin' in on us fast!"
+"There's a Zillion spotter comin' in!"

 "That ain't the Zillions,"
 her uncle said scornfully.
-"That's one of ours come up outta Rothera."
+"That's one of ours outta Rothera."
 He jerked his thumb at the face on the screen.
 "Lady here says they been lookin' for us.
-Or more to say,
+Or leastways,
 they been lookin' for our passenger.
 Seems he's quite a popular fellow."

-Iffy goggled at her uncle,
-then looked at the screen.
+Iffy looked from her uncle to the screen.
 An old woman smiled back.
-Her brown face lined with a century of wrinkles, and what was left of her hair was pulled back tight on her scalp.
+Her brown face was lined with a century of wrinkles, and what was left of her hair was plastered against her scalp in a style that Iffy had only ever seen in her homework.
 "Hello,"
 she said.
 "You must be Miz Kwan.
-I'm Doctor Johel,
+I'm Doctor Johel.
-and I'm looking forward to meeting you."
+I'm looking forward to meeting you."

-They sailed into Rothera two days later with the gossamer-winged spotter still tracing lazy circles overhead.
+They sailed into Rothera two days later.
-A pair of low-slung launches had intercepted them a few hours after the Zillion ship went down, but neither had come closer than a hundred meters, and Iffy didn't know if they had human crews or were being steered by bots.
+The spotter stayed traced lazy circles overhead, its insect-eye cameras and microscopic core ceaselessly searching for signs of more trouble.
+Every time Wales emerged for a few minutes to get some food or use the toilet, Uncle Jack made a point of asking whether "his" satellites were doing the same.
+Wales just shook his head and retreated to his cabin.

+A pair of low-slung launches intercepted them just as Rothera took shape on the horizon.
+Other than that,
+they didn't see a single other vessel.
+"Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg doused in Mrs. Sandhu's special curry powder.
+"That's what Jack says---everyone's been told to stay outta the way 'til we're berthed."

+Her meager lunch inside her,
+Iffy went back on deck.
+She was surprised to see Wales leaning on the railing, his eyes as distant as his thoughts.
+Iffy thought for a moment about all the people she wished she had made friends with over the years, then stepped up to the railing a meter away from him and leaned on it as well.
+He nodded at her.
+"I'm sorry for what happened."

+"No worries,"
+she said.
+Together,
+they watched the shore approach.

+Half an hour later,
-"You will never find a more wretched hive of scum and villainy," Wales said as they rounded the rocky headland that sheltered 'Nardica's second-biggest city from the worst of the winter storms.
+they rounded the rocky headland that sheltered Antarctica's biggest city from the worst of the winter storms.
+"You will never find a more wretched hive of scum and villainy," Wales said.

 Iffy bridled.
 "It ain't that bad."

 Wales chuckled.
-"It's a quote from an old movie.
+"It's a quote from an ancient movie.
-A *really* old one.
 And no,
-it isn't that bad.
+it isn't that bad."
+His half-smile slipped slightly.
-Or at least,
+"Or at least,
 it didn't used to be."
-His wry smile vanished as quickly as it had appeared.
-He hadn't spoken much since the sinking except to give Uncle Jack updates on the state of the sea floor and apologize quietly to Iffy.
-"I'm so, so sorry," he told her quietly the evening after it happened.

-"No worries,"
-Iffy mumbled awkwardly.
-"Uncle Jack says it woulda been us for drowned if you han't."

-He had busied himself doing repairs after that, and Iffy had been drawn in despite herself.
-They traced and welded micro-fractures in the main hold's bulkheads, cleaned decades-old glitches out of the software that regulated the *Guinevere*'s propellors, and recalibrated the tension monitors in the mainsail cables.
-Under other circumstances,
-Iffy would have enjoyed herself more than she had in years.

-The free repairs should have made Uncle Jack happy, or at least less unhappy.
-Instead,
-every fix seemed to make him resent their passenger more.
-"Never shoulda let 'im set foot on board!" he raged at Iffy and Aunt Naggie as though the decision had been theirs.
-"You mark me,
-there'll be nothin' but trouble for us in Rothera."

 Thin trails of smoke drew diagonal charcoal lines across the sky above the city as the *Guinevere* approached.
 Iffy glanced sidelong at Wales, but he showed no emotion at the evidence of carbon being thrown into the atmosphere.
-The coal mines were the original source of Rothera's wealth, and the reason for both the governor and the Marines being headquartered there and the Zillions' prowling and raids.
+The peninsula's coal mines were the original source of Rothera's wealth, and the reason both for the governor being there and for the Zillions' prowling and raids.
 It was a crime to burn fossil fuel in most parts of the world, but when pressed,
-Rothera's citizens would shrug and say, "Damage done," or point out that the whole of 'Nardica would still be covered in ice if it weren't for the warming.
+Rothera's citizens would shrug and say, "Damage done," or point out that the whole of Antarctica would still be covered in ice if it weren't for the warming.
-And if cities elsewhere had drowned and billions had starved or been driven from their homes in the run-up to the machine wars, well, that was done too.
+And if cities elsewhere had drowned and billions had starved or been driven from their homes in the run-up to the machine wars, well, that damage was done too.

 The wind shifted suddenly,
 and the city's smell hit them like a wet hammer.
 Along with its mines,
 Rothera had a fishing fleet ten times the size of Halley's.
-The reek of tonnes of jellyfish being boiled into goo and rendered down for fuel and fertilizer was like a blow to the head.
+The reek of tonnes of jellyfish being rendered down for fuel and fertilizer was like a blow to the head.
 Wales wrinkled his nose in disgust, but Iffy took a deep breath, held it until she thought her lungs might burst, and let it out in a whoosh.
-Rothera had been her parents' home port, and its reek always reminded her of them.

-The twin launches shadowing them peeled away as they entered the harbor.
+The launches shadowing them peeled away as they entered the harbor to resume their endless patrol.
 The spotter banked and turned back out to sea a few moments later, the sun sparkling off the solar cells on its wings.
 Iffy watched it go,
-wistfully imagining what it would be like to spend her days in silent solitude, watching everything below with the detachment of an angel or a satellite.
+wondering what it would be like to watch everything below with the detachment of an angel or a satellite.
-She was pretty sure there wouldn't be much silence or solitude once they docked.
+She was pretty sure there wouldn't be much detachment once they docked.

-A squad of Marines was waiting for them when they reached their assigned pier.
+A squad of Marines was waiting for them on their assigned pier.
-Four of them stood in a half-circle around a tiny figure dressed all in black with an armored bot the size of Halley's broken-down street sweeper behind them.
+Four stood in a half-circle around a tiny figure dressed all in black with an armored bot the size of Halley's broken-down street sweeper behind them.
-The other Marines had taken up positions next to creates and pieces of machinery or on the decks of nearby ships.
+The others were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
+Other than them,
-The pier was otherwise deserted.
+the pier was deserted.
 So were the piers on either side,
 Iffy realized.

 "Sharks in the water," Wales murmured beside her as a dark mechanical shape swam beneath them.
-"And that G-80 isn't just for show."
+"And that G-80 on the pier isn't just for show.
+See its treads?"
+He nodded toward the hulking bot.
+"They've been reinforced for urban work."
-He glanced past Iffy as Aunt Naggie came on deck, her expression saying everyting that she wasn't, and forced a smile.
+He glanced past Iffy as Aunt Naggie came on deck and forced a smile.
 Aunt Naggie put her arm around Iffy's shoulders without replying.

 The *Guinevere* slowed,